 Students learn to identify all coniferous and broad-leaved trees native to British Columbia, and their silvical, ecological, and physiological characteristics.

-Prerequisite: Admission to the program or written permission of the instructor 3 CR / (2,2)
+Prerequisite: Admission to the program or written permission of the instructor indigenous plants play in the classification of forest sites and other land management activities.

 NRES 155 Indigenous Plants: Identification, Autoecology, and Cultural Uses